-It is difficult to find specimens of paleozoic cephalopod genus Domatoceras in local rocks.
-They can be found, but boththe genera Metacoceras and Pseudorthoceras dominate the cephalopod fauna.
+Finding specimens of the paleozoic cephalopod genus Domatoceras in local rocks is difficult.
+They exist, but the genera Metacoceras and Pseudorthoceras dominate the cephalopod fauna.
 They are large cephalopods with a narrow venter.
 The younger whorls are only slightly or not impressed into the umbilical walls.
 Big shells are hard to find intact, and Domatoceras is no exception to that rule.

 CG-0334 – Domatoceras sp.

-Regardless, I have managed to find a few examples, with two nicer ones showing up recently from the Pine Creek limestone.
-The first specimen, CG-0334 is two-fifths of a whorl, with thick shell preservation on the umbilical shoulders.
+Regardless, I have found a few examples, with two nicer ones showing up recently from the Pine Creek limestone.
+The first specimen, CG-0334, is two-fifths of a whorl, with thick shell preservation on the umbilical shoulders.
 The ventrolateral shoulders feature a scalloped edge.
-The flanks are wide and show rapid growth in the oldest whorls.
+The flanks are broad and show rapid growth in the oldest whorls.
 In what appears to be the aperture opening, there may be a preserved aperture edge viewable.
-I coated the entire specimen shell in paraloid to prevent breakage as I removed the attached matrix.
+As I removed the attached matrix, I coated the entire specimen shell in paraloid to prevent breakage.

 There are visible growth lines on the shell surface.